library-data-platform/ldp/doc/Admin_Guide.md

 Also ensure that `full_update_enabled` is set to `TRUE`.

 A full update may take several hours for a large library.
-During this time, the database will remain available to users, but query performance may be affected.
+During this time, the database generally remains available to users, but query performance may be affected.
 Also, some stages of the update process involve schema changes and could interrupt any long-running queries that are executing at the same time.
 For all of these reasons, it is